Get notified of page updates

 People who inherit mutations in both copies of their MUTYH gene have MUTYH-associated polyposis (MAP).
 People with MAP are at high risk for several types of cancer, beginning at a young age.

-People with a mutation in only one copy of their MUTYH gene do not develop MAP.
-These people have a slightly increased risk for colorectal cancer.
+People with a mutation in only one copy of their MUTYH gene do not develop MAP and are not considered to be at increased risk for colorectal cancer.

-There are guidelines for screening and prevention for certain cancers in people with MAP and for people with a single MUTYH mutation.
+There are guidelines for screening and prevention for certain cancers in people with MAP and with a mutation in both copies of their MUTYH gene.

 People with MAP who have been diagnosed with cancer may qualify for specific treatments or clinical trials.